basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 arise quite frequently in distributed, [[eventually consistent|Eventual Consistency]] systems.

-Riak decides which object to choose in case of conflict using [[vector clocks]].
-If you're writing an object to a key that already exists, your application needs to perform the following steps:
+Riak decides which object to choose in case of conflict using [[causal context objects]].
+These objects track the causal history of objects.
+They are attached to _all_ Riak objects as metadata, and they are not readable by humans.
+They may sound complex---and they are fairly complex behind the scenes---but using them in your application is very simple.

+Whenever you perform updates in Riak

+Using causal context objects in an update would involve the following steps;

 1. Fetch the object
 2. Modify the object's value (without modifying the fetched vector clock)